parth-p/BoxGame/README.md

 # Box Game

-Boxes are falling and you have to catch them using arrow keys.
+Boxes are falling from conveyor belt and you have to catch them using arrow keys.
 Used HTML5 Canvas and Javascript.